-Life is hard, but there are certain tips you can follow to make for a happy, and stress-free life, whether it be financially, relationship-wise, or emotionally.
+Life is hard, but there are certain tips you can follow that makes life a bit happier and stress-free, whether it be financially, relationship-wise, or emotionally.

 Our troubles begin at birth.
 With our births, we are not affected, but our parents are.
 Caring for a child is no easy task; according to the Department of Agriculture, the average cost for raising a child in a middle-income family is a whopping $233,610.
 For some, this may be the four times their annual income!
 This financial burden may dissuade many young couples from having a child until they are financially stable and settled in.
 However, this leads to another problem.

 Studies have shown that it becomes harder for women to conceive a child with age.
 With this in mind, the couples who have waited to have a child may have a difficult time conceiving one.
 To prevent this from happening, I have compiled a list of tips to prepare for raising a child, and the process itself to make the financial burden a lot more bearable.
 Having a child should not cause other headaches (I mean, other than having to wake up and care for your baby at night).